 A single discount rate was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on the System's investments of 7.0% (before administrative expense assumption of 0.25%).
-This single discount rate is net of investment expenses (investment management and custodial fees) assumed to be 50 basis points.
+This single discount rate was based on the expected rate of return on the System's investments of 6.75%.
+This single discount rate is net of administrative expense assumption of 25 basis points and net of investment expenses (investment management and custodial fees) assumed to be 50 basis points.
 The projection of cash flows used to determine this single discount rate assumed that the City would make the required contributions as defined by Missouri State Statutes.
 Based on these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current Members and their beneficiaries.
 Therefore, the long-term expected rate of return on the System's investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The long-term expected rate of return and for GASB 67 and 68 is increased by 25 basis points to 7.00%, which is gross of administrative expenses.